ashleypatricks/cool-design-patterns/README.md

 # DESIGN PATTERNS

-This repo is a collection of Design Patterns which I am studying and putting up here to share with other developers who want to learn and use them in their applications.
+This repository is a collection of Design Patterns which I am studying and putting up here to share with other developers who want to learn and use them in their applications.

 As I learn more Design Patterns, they will appear here in this repo.
 Feel free to share, use, and improve on them.